The Word Made Flesh: Reading John 1:1-14 in Light of the OT

-This is confirmed by considering the concept of “the word of life” from 1 John 1:1 with the same concept as found in John’s gospel.
-The phrase recalls John 12:48-50, where Jesus said that “the word” was a commandment from God that constitutes “eternal life.”
-In John 13:34, we are told that this commandment is for the disciples to love one another.
-Clearly, “the word” is not Jesus himself but rather something that was given to him from a different point of origin.

-1 John 2 drives home the point.
-The same “word” first mentioned in 1 Jn.
-1:1-2 is here explicitly identified as the commandment to love God and one’s brother (vss.
-3-17).9 We are told that this “word” about loving one’s brother isn’t merely a new commandment – as Jesus declared in Jn.
-13:34 – but also an old commandment, because it has been around “from the beginning” (vss.
-7-8).
-Cain is later cited as an example of one who violated this old commandment by killing his brother (1 Jn.
-3:11-12).

-This talk of God’s word as a commandment violated by Cain suggests that the activity of “the word” in John 1:1-5 is focused upon the creation of man.
-Indeed, while most translations render John 1:3 as “all things were made through him,” the word “things” is not in the original Greek.
-Further, the word rendered “made” (ginomai) more often describes something that “came to be” (cp.
-John 1:12).

-Amended text | This is confirmed by comparing “the word of life” from 1 John 1:1 with the same concept as found in John’s gospel.
+This is confirmed by comparing “the word of life” from 1 John 1:1 with the same concept as found in John’s gospel.
 This phrase recalls John 12:48-50, where Jesus said that “the word” was a commandment from God that constitutes “eternal life.”
 In John 13:34, we learn that this same commandment is for the disciples to love one another.

 1 John 2 drives home the point.
 The same “word” first mentioned in 1 Jn.
 1:1-2 is here explicitly identified as the commandment to love God and one’s brother (vss.
 3-17).9 We are told that this “word” about loving one’s brother isn’t merely a new commandment – as Jesus declared in Jn.
 13:34 – but also an old commandment, because it has been around “from the beginning” (vss.
 7-8).
 Cain is later cited as an example of one who violated this old commandment by killing his brother (1 Jn.
 3:11-12).

 This talk of God’s word as a commandment violated by Cain suggests that the activity of “the word” in John 1:1-5 is particularly focused upon the creation of man.
 Indeed, while most translations render John 1:3 as “all things were made through him,” the word “things” is not in the original Greek.
 Further, the word rendered “made” (ginomai) more often describes something that “came to be” (cp.
 John 1:12).